luschnat-ziegler/php-hire-test/README.md

 # About it-novum
 it-novum is the leading IT consultancy for Business Open Source in the German-speaking market.
 Founded in 2000 out of the IT department of the KAP-AG, it-novum today is a subsidiary of the publicly-held KAP-AG.

-We operate with 75 employees from our main office in Fulda and branch offices in Berlin and Vienna to serve large SME enterprises as well as big companies in the German-speaking markets.
+We operate with 85 employees from our main office in Fulda and branch offices in Berlin and Vienna to serve large SME enterprises as well as big companies in the German-speaking markets.

-**We are hiring PHP developers for our Open Source Monitoring Solution [openITCOCKPIT](http://openitcockpit.org/) based on Nagios/Naemon.**
+**We are hiring PHP developers for our Open Source Monitoring Solution [openITCOCKPIT](http://openitcockpit.io/) based on Nagios, Naemon and Prometheus.**

 # Your task
 Your task is to create a recipe collection where a user is able to browse through existing recipes or create a new one.

 Recipes should be able to be sent as e-mail to a given e-mail address.

-**Notice: Use plain PHP or [CakePHP](http://cakephp.org/) as framework in backend and plain Javascript or AngularJS in frontend!**
+**Notice: Use plain PHP or [CakePHP](http://cakephp.org/) as framework, vanilla JavaScript, [jQuery](https://jquery.com/) or [AngularJS](https://angularjs.org/)!**

 ## Features